digilias/embedded-rust-workshop/workshop.md

 **Practice:** Modifying application to use async API for sensor

-## Session 9: Executor and preemption

-**Goal**: Understanding how to use multiple executors

-**Theory**: Using multiple executors

-* NoopRawMutex vs ThreadRawMutex vs CriticalSectionRawMutex
-* Send, Sync and how the compiler helps us make the correct choice

-**Practice**: Defining a higher priority task running on another executor.

-## Session 10: Synchronization patterns
+## Session 9: Synchronization patterns

 **Goal:** Introducing different ways to communicate between tasks